CodeWithShivv/kanban_app/README.md

 -   **Error reporting:** Implements a robust error handling mechanism to identify and address app issues effectively.
 -   **Event tracking:** Tracks user interactions with boards, tasks, and comments using Firebase Analytics for valuable insights.
 -   **Firebase integration:** Leverages Firebase for potential authentication, analytics, and database features (implementation details can be customized).
+-   **Integration with Todoist API:** Utilizes available services from [Todoist API](https://developer.todoist.com/rest/v2/#overview) for additional functionalities.
+-   **Task Time Traking Function using Labels field in app :** The app dynamically updates task labels (e.g., "In Progress", "Done", "To Do") based on their status within the Kanban board, along with corresponding start and end times.
 **Project Structure:**

 ```